 Updated through 18 January 2018

 This complete bibliography is organized by my particular arenas of interest.
-In emulation of the traditional format of the curriculum vitae as a narrative of the intellectual structure of one’s work and career, the groups are presented in roughly chronological order, with two more general categories at the end:
+In partial emulation of the original format of the curriculum vitae as a narrative of the intellectual structure of one’s work and career, the groups are presented in roughly chronological order, with two more general categories at the end:

 1) Computers and Digital Mapping